TYPO3-extensions/sphinx/Documentation/UsersManual/DocsTypo3Org/Index.rst

 The list of official manuals and corresponding prefixes may be found on http://docs.typo3.org/typo3cms/Index.html.

-You may link to any other documentation on http://docs.typo3.org by configuring the Intersphinx mapping within ``Settings.yml``.
-To do so, add configuration options (lines ...):
+You may link to any other documentation on http://docs.typo3.org (or elsewhere) by configuring the Intersphinx mapping within ``Settings.yml``.
+To do so, add configuration options (lines 6 to 9):

 .. code-block:: yaml
 	:linenos: